matthewabrams/mta-subway-ridership-analysis/README.md

 The dataset contains monthly MTA ridership data.

-Key Columns
+1) Key Columns
-Column	Description
+2) Column	Description
-Month	Month and year of the observation
+3) Month	Month and year of the observation
-Ridership	Total ridership recorded for the month
+4) Ridership	Total ridership recorded for the month

 The Month field was transformed using SQL string functions to extract the year and organize the data chronologically.

 # Limitations

-2017 contains incomplete data because January is unavailable.
+1) 2017 contains incomplete data because January is unavailable.
-2026 is incomplete and is therefore analyzed on a YTD basis.
+2) 2026 is incomplete and is therefore analyzed on a YTD basis.
-Data referring to Staten Island is treated as an outlier given only 4 records (rows) totaling 5 rides within the timeframe is unusual.
+3) Data referring to Staten Island is treated as an outlier given only 4 records (rows) totaling 5 rides within the timeframe is unusual.

 # Tools & Technologies
-SQL
+1) SQL
-SQLite
+2) SQLite
-DB Browser for SQLite
+3) DB Browser for SQLite

 # This project demonstrates the use of:
-SELECT
+1) SELECT
-WHERE
+2) WHERE
-GROUP BY
+3) GROUP BY
-ORDER BY
+4) ORDER BY
-LIMIT
+5) LIMIT
-SUM()
+6) SUM()
-AVG()
+7) AVG()
-MIN()
+8) MIN()
-MAX()
+9) MAX()
-SUBSTR()
+10) SUBSTR()
-Common Table Expressions (CTEs)
+11) Common Table Expressions (CTEs)
-Subqueries
-Year-over-year calculations
+12) Year-over-year calculations
-Data transformation
+13) Data transformation
-Time-based analysis
+14) Time-based analysis
-Key Findings
+15) Key Findings

 # The analysis identified several trends in MTA ridership:

-Ridership varied significantly across months.
+1) Ridership varied significantly across months.
-Certain months consistently ranked among the highest and lowest ridership periods.
+2) Certain months consistently ranked among the highest and lowest ridership periods.
-Year-over-year calculations highlighted significant changes in ridership between years.
+3) Year-over-year calculations highlighted significant changes in ridership between years.
-Time-based transformations were necessary to accurately organize and compare ridership data.
+4) Time-based transformations were necessary to accurately organize and compare ridership data.

 Note: Specific findings and values are based on the results generated from the SQL queries included in this repository.

 # Skills Demonstrated
-SQL data analysis
+1) SQL data analysis
-Data cleaning and transformation
+2) Data cleaning and transformation
-Time-series analysis
+3) Time-series analysis
-Aggregation and ranking
+4) Aggregation and ranking
-Year-over-year analysis
+5) Year-over-year analysis
-Business question development
+6) Business question development
-SQLite
+7) SQLite
-Data validation
+8) Data validation
-Analytical problem solving
+9) Analytical problem solving